Seminars & Education

-The Office of Regulatory Affairs has enrolled in a 5-part webinar series offered by Public Responsibility in Medicine and Research (PRIM&R) entitled, Focus on the Revised Common Rule.
-The webinar series provides an "in-depth analysis of the most pressing areas of concern for human research protections professionals seeking to understand the revised Rule".
+The Office of Research Oversight has enrolled in a 5-part webinar series offered by Public Responsibility in Medicine and Research (PRIM&R) entitled, Focus on the Revised Common Rule.
+The webinar series provides an “in-depth analysis of the most pressing areas of concern for human research protections professionals seeking to understand the revised Rule”.

 June 1 Webinar*

 June 8 Webinar

 June 22 Webinar